danbev/learning-ai/notes/ggml-rope.md

     }
 }
 ```
-I need to readup on how this works but with some handwaving the
+I need to read up on how this works but with some handwaving the
 `ggml_compute_params` is part of GGMLs multithreading and contains information
 about which thread and what part of the tensor this thread is working on.

 ```console
 (gdb) p *dst->src[0]
 $9 = {type = GGML_TYPE_F32, backend = GGML_BACKEND_TYPE_CPU, buffer = 0x0, ne = {128, 32, 512, 1}, nb = {4, 512, 16384, 8388608}, op = GGML_OP_RESHAPE,